Skip to content

 Offloading and Quantization

-Implementation replaces lllyasviel offloading with SD.Next Balanced offloading
+Implementation replaces lllyasviel offloading with SD.Next Balanced offloading.

 Tip

-Its recommended to enable quantization for TE
+It is recommended to enable quantization for Model, TE, and LLM modules.

 API

-Extension supports API calls: /sdapi/v1/framepack
+Extension supports API calls at /sdapi/v1/framepack.

 For example, see create-video.py